allaudin/coconut-input-validator-android/README.md

        CoconutValidator.areFieldsValidRecursive(root);
     ```

+## Commonly Used Regex

-4. Commonly used regex patterns are available from the library strings starting with `cnt` e.g.
+Commonly used regex patterns are available from the *library strings* starting with `cnt` e.g.
 `R.string.cnt_non_empty` for a field which should not be empty.

     ```xml